CORONA VIRUS - Updates and Information

-No. If a member of the pupil’s/staff member’s household is unwell with COVID-19 symptoms then the pupil/staff member should isolate for 14 days starting from the day of the household member(s) became ill.
+No. If a member of the pupil’s/staff member’s household is unwell with COVID-19 symptoms then the pupil/staff member should isolate for 10 days starting from the day after the household member(s) became ill.
 If the pupil subsequently develops symptoms then they should isolate for 10 days from the date.

 Can the siblings of a pupil who is self-isolating because they are a contact of a case attend the education?